stuartajd/dasher/README.md

 The system is built to be run on any system and many systems are able to access the server as all the customisation options are managed on the client side.

+Dasher is also mobile friendly, it can be used and shaped on all devices without hassle!

 Dasher is also built to automatically update all the information periodically, you never need to refresh your dashboard!

 ## Requirements
 A nodeJS server (npm installed)